Ziva Vatra - home :: Projects :: Audio :: Media Player :: Mark II

 So I rummaged around my junk box for a suitable heatsink, and found an old ASUS motherboard northbridge heatsink.
 It looked perfect for the job, and even looked quite snazzy in its blue anodised aluminium.
 Making it fit the pi however, required some work on my milling table.
 First thing I did was level off the base:

 Then I had to work out which bits to mill away so it could fit on the pi.
 This was tricky as I needed it to rest on the CPU/GPU and any other bits that could do with cooling without shorting anything out.
-I found out that it only needed milling out three notches and some of the fins in order to clear the USB/ethernet ports on the pi's edge.
+I found out that we only needed to mill out three notches and some of the fins in order to clear the USB/Ethernet ports on the pi's edge.
 Here are the notches milled:

 Further improvements